ivogeorg/robot_patrol/README.md

 ![View of the lab](assets/turtlebot-lab-camera-views.jpg)

 1. Scanner values are hardcoded.
 Need dynamic self-parameterization.
+Note that indices always grow counterclockwise (CCW) from 0 to the max. _Index `0` seems to be in the backward orientation of the robot. **To verify!**_
 2. Lab scanner returns `inf` values for some ranges.
 Need to guard and either ignore or set values to one of two alternative numbers:
    1. `range_max`. or
-   2. A suitable average value for the space which is well above the obstacle threshold (0.35 m) but also won't throw off the calculations, esp. the sums of neighboring ray-ranges for the peak ranges.
-The space is about 2.0 m x 1.8 m.
+   2. A suitable average value for the space which is well above the obstacle threshold (**0.35 m**) but also won't throw off the calculations, esp. the sums of neighboring ray-ranges for the peak ranges.
+The space is about **2.0 m x 1.8 m**.
 3. The robot got stuck very quickly in the lab, where the obstacles are farther apart and harder to detect than the simulator.
 Need to:
    1. Monitor for the state of getting stuck and possibly oscillating without positive outcome.
 These will be:
       1. Count of finding new directions without movement.